 The Council's decision-making framework, including delegation arrangements, is outlined in the Constitution.
-Three corporate policies, incorporated into the Constitution were updated during the year: -
+Two corporate policies, incorporated in the Constitution were updated during the year: -

-- Code of Conduct for Members

-- Code of Conduct for Officers

-- Declaration of Interest

-- Anti-Fraud and Corruption Strategy 2022 2026
+- Code of Conduct for Officers - Anti-Fraud and Corruption Strategy 2022 2026

 8. Overview and Scrutiny